Light-emitting diode: Phosphor-based LEDs

+Mixed white LEDs

+There are RGBW LEDs that combine RGB units with a phosphor white LED on the market.
+Doing so retains the extremely tunable color of RGB LEDs, but allows color rendering and efficiency to be optimized when a color close to white is selected.

+Some phosphor white LED units are "tunable white", blending two extremes of color temperatures (commonly 2700K and 6500K) to produce intermediate values.
+This feature allows users to change the lighting to suit the current use of a multifunction room.
+As illustrated by a straight line on the chromaticity diagram, simple two-white blends will have a pink bias, becoming most severe in the middle.
+A small amount of green light, provided by another LED, could correct the problem.
+Some products are RGBWW, i.e. RGBW with tunable white.

+A final class of white LED with mixed light is dim-to-warm.
+These are ordinary 2700K white LED bulbs with a small red LED that turns on when the bulb is dimmed.
+Doing so makes the color warmer, emulating an incandescent light bulb.

+Zinc selenide white LEDs

+Experimental white LEDs have been developed using homoepitaxially grown zinc selenide (ZnSe) on ZnSe substrates.
+These LEDs lack the yellow phosphors found in conventional white LEDs.
+In ZnSe LEDs, the active region emits blue light, while the conductive ZnSe substrate emits yellow light, resulting in white light output.
+Researchers suggest these LEDs offer lower operating voltages and a wider range of color temperatures than conventional white LEDs.

 Organic light-emitting diodes (OLEDs)

 In an organic light-emitting diode (OLED), the electroluminescent material composing the emissive layer of the diode is an organic compound.
 The organic material is electrically conductive due to the delocalization of pi electrons caused by conjugation over all or part of the molecule, and the material therefore functions as an organic semiconductor.
 The organic materials can be small organic molecules in a crystalline phase, or polymers.

 The potential advantages of OLEDs include thin, low-cost displays with a low driving voltage, wide viewing angle, and high contrast and color gamut.
 Polymer LEDs have the added benefit of printable and flexible displays.
 OLEDs have been used to make visual displays for portable electronic devices such as cellphones, digital cameras, lighting and televisions.

 Types

 LEDs are made in different packages for different applications.
 A single or a few LED junctions may be packed in one miniature device for use as an indicator or pilot lamp.
 An LED array may include controlling circuits within the same package, which may range from a simple resistor, blinking or color changing control, or an addressable controller for RGB devices.
 Higher-powered white-emitting devices will be mounted on heat sinks and will be used for illumination.
 Alphanumeric displays in dot matrix or bar formats are widely available.
 Special packages permit connection of LEDs to optical fibers for high-speed data communication links.